Economic Growth, Cycles and Policy

 Criticism:

-• there's no delay in the response of inflatio to shocks
+• there's no delay in the response of inflation to shocks

-• inflation is just forward-looking, past inflantion is irrilevant
+• inflation is purely forward-looking, so past inflation is irrelevant

-• in the cases of demand shocks, disinflation can be achieved costlessly and may even generate a boom if anticipated.
-However, disinflations have historically entailed signficant output losses.
+• in the case of demand shocks, disinflation can be achieved costlessly and may even generate a boom if anticipated.
+However, disinflations have historically entailed significant output losses.

 4. Consumption and Investment